Bouzov Castle: Description

 An eight-storey watchtower, 58 m high, dominates the complex.
 The buildings are grouped around it in the form of a horseshoe, and the castle is enhanced by a number of towers, and among other things, bastions, battlements, oriel windows and loopholes.
 The two long bridges, ending with a short drawbridge, span the deep dry moat around the castle.
-The knights' hall, armoury, which is in one of the few original rooms with preserved Gothic vaulting, bedrooms of the knights and a neo-gothic chapel with its Gothic altar and tombs occupy the central part of the castle.
+The knights' hall, armoury, which is in one of the few original rooms with preserved Gothic vaulting, bedrooms of the knights and a neo-Gothic chapel with its Gothic altar and tombs occupy the central part of the castle.
 The valuable furniture comes from the private collection of Eugen von Habsburg and the collection of the Order of the Teutonic Knights.

-Since 1999 the castle has been a national monument.
+Since 1999, the castle has been protected as a national cultural monument.

+In popular culture

+The castle has been used in a number of film productions lately, including Arabela, Fantaghirò, and Before the Fall.